rhasspy/piper/README.md

 .venv/bin/pip3 install onnxruntime-gpu
 ```

-and then run `scripts/piper` with the `--cuda` argument.
+and then run `piper` with the `--cuda` argument.
 You will need to have a functioning CUDA environment, such as what's available in [NVIDIA's PyTorch containers](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).